MerginMaps/docs/src/dev/ce-migration/index.md

 $ flask db upgrade dbd428cda965 # sync with pre-2023 releases
 $ flask db upgrade 0ab6a1fbf974

-$ export GLOBAL_WORKSPACE=my-company # choose global workspace here
+$ echo $GLOBAL_WORKSPACE # make sure the GLOBAL_WORKSPACE variable is set and has the desired value

 $ flask db upgrade 35af0c8be41e
 $ flask db upgrade 1fcbea2a0f2c